K-shell ionization and characteristic x-ray radiation by high-energy electrons and positrons in oriented silicon crystals: Simulation results

 The brown curve corresponds to the incidence of positrons on the crystal oriented along the (100) planes.
 Due to the repulsive force acting between the positrons and atomic nuclei, collisions with K-shell electrons are suppressed during the motion of these particles in the field of atomic planes, resulting in $N_t$ being lower than in the amorphous target.
 The oscillations at small crystal thicknesses are related to the fact that the potential of atomic planes deviates significantly from the parabolic shape only at small distances from the planes.
 Most of the channeled positrons do not reach this region while moving in the crystal.
 Therefore, their oscillation frequencies in the (100) planar channel are nearly identical, since in a parabolic potential, the oscillation frequency is independent of the impact parameter.
 The differences in the oscillation frequencies of positrons in the planar channel become more pronounced with increasing the particle path length in the crystal, resulting in the smearing of the oscillations in Fig.~\ref{fig3} at large $z$.

 The yellow curve corresponds to the incidence of positrons on the crystal with the axial orientation $\langle 100 \rangle$.
 In the axial channeling mode, collisions of positrons with atomic electrons are also suppressed, so again we observe a decrease in $N_t$ compared to the amorphous target.
 Finally, the red curve corresponds to axial channeling of electrons, which leads to a significant increase in $N_t$ at small $z$.
 The maximum of this curve is slightly shifted from the crystal surface and corresponds to the value of $z$ at which the average distance between the incident electrons and the atomic strings, nearest to them, reaches its minimum.
 Due to intense dechanneling, $N_t$ rapidly decreases with increasing $z$, approaching the value corresponding to the amorphous target.
-However, this value is not reached by $N_t$ in the considered range of $z$, which reflects the influence of the rechanneling process.
-A similar influence can be observed for planar channeled electrons, as the green curve in Fig.~\ref{fig3} remains slightly higher than the black one within the considered range of $z$.
+However, this value is not reached by $N_t$ in the considered range of $z$.
+Since incoherent scattering can not only increase the transverse energy of particles in a crystal but also decrease it, it can induce both transitions of electrons from under-barrier states (channeling) to above-barrier states, referred to as dechanneling, and transitions from above-barrier states to under-barrier ones, referred to as rechanneling.
+It is precisely rechanneling that prevents the value of $N_t$ at a crystal thickness of 40~$\mu$m for axial orientation from reaching the value characteristic of a randomly oriented crystal of the same thickness.
+A similar influence of rechanneling can be observed for planar channeled electrons, as the green curve in Fig.~\ref{fig3} remains slightly higher than the black one within the considered range of $z$.
 However, in this case the effect is much weaker.
 It should be noted that at $z=0$, all the curves converge to the value characteristic of the amorphous target.
 This is because the coordinates of the particle entrance into the crystal are randomly distributed in the $xy$ plane, making the ionization process at $z\to0$ analogous to that in the amorphous target.